farhaan/qqq/readme.md

-# Foobar
+# Checkout System

-Foobar is a Python library for dealing with word pluralization.
+This repository is a checkout system

 ## Installation